AlexMitcul/philosophers/README.md

   <img src="https://github.com/mcombeau/mcombeau/blob/main/42_badges/philosopherse.png" />
 </p>

-## Welcome to Philosophers
+# Welcome to Philosophers
  Eat, Sleep, Spaghetti, repeat.
 This project is about learning how threads work by precisely timing a group of philosophers on when to pick up forks and eat spaghetti without dying from hunger.

 ## Status
 Finished: 12/02/2023<br>
 Grade: 100/100%

-# Project Title

 ## Project introduction